2095.07.01 Personal Log:

 The night was young and cold, as it always is.
 Budget constraints limited darkening glass only to the command deck.
 Everywhere else on the ship either faced the blackness of space or a sterile titanium panel.
 It was always night while on tour, unless you were lucky enough to be assigned to the bridge.

 Quarters are cramped on smaller, light battle ships, enough to make even a normal crewman claustrophobic.
 I had just ended a double shift.
 I opened the solar screen to see the marvel of the night.
 The sun's light barely glistened to the far right of the tiny window.
 The trawlers and mining bots were almost out of visual range.
 It wasn't a sexy assignment, guarding a mining operation.
 But it did have action.
-Iridium was far easier to find in the asteroid belt than it was on Earth.
-If we were going to survive this war our fleet needed iridium.
+Rhenium was far easier to find in the asteroid belt than it was on Earth.
+If we were going to survive this war our fleet needed rhenium.
 And the mining operation needed protection.

 I was finally trying get some shut eye when the engines fired up, making the whole ship almost convulse.
 Then the warning siren.
 "General quarters.
 General quarters.
 This is not a drill."
 I really wish the XO would find something else to say to get our attention.
 "All hands to battle stations.
 This is not a drill."